 Abano Pass is a high mountain pass located in the region of Tusheti, Georgia, in the central part of the Great Caucasus Mountains, at an elevation of 2,850 metres (9,350 ft) above the sea level.
 Abano Pass is the highest drivable mountain pass in the Caucasus.
 The pass is driveable only by 4x4 cars.
 Conditions can change quickly and be harsh.
 Road closures can be frequent, so check conditions before traveling to this area.

 The road to reach the pass starts in Pshaveli and ends in Omalo.
 It has a length of 84,5km, but the expected driving time is over than 12 hours.
 The pass links the Georgian regions of Kakheti (south) and Tusheti (north).
 Tusheti is the most pristine and remote mountain region of Georgia at 900-4800 meters above sea level.
 It is covered with ravines and two main river valleys, Gometseri Alazani and Pirikiti Alazani.
-It's one of the top#50 highest mountain roads in Europe.
+It's one of the highest mountain roads of Europe.